Longitudinal stability: Trim

 where $S_t\!$ is the tail area, $C_l\!$ is the tail force coefficient, $\eta\!$ is the elevator deflection, and $\epsilon\!$ is the downwash angle.

 A canard aircraft may have its foreplane rigged at a high angle of incidence, which can be seen in a canard catapult glider from a toy store; the design puts the c.g. well forward, requiring nose-up lift.

 Violations of the basic principle are exploited in some high performance "relaxed static stability" combat aircraft to enhance agility; artificial stability is supplied by active electronic means.

 There are a few classical cases where this favorable response was not achieved, notably in T-tail configurations.
 A T-tail airplane has a higher horizontal tail that passes through the wake of the wing later (at a higher angle of attack) than a lower tail would, and at this point the wing has already stalled and has a much larger separated wake.
 Inside the separated wake, the tail sees little to no freestream and loses effectiveness.
 Elevator control power is also heavily reduced or even lost, and the pilot is unable to easily escape the stall.
 This phenomenon is known as 'deep stall'.

 Taking moments about the center of gravity, the net nose-up moment is:

 where $x_g\!$ is the location of the center of gravity behind the aerodynamic center of the main wing, $l_t\!$ is the tail moment arm.

 For trim, this moment must be zero.
 For a given maximum elevator deflection, there is a corresponding limit on center of gravity position at which the aircraft can be kept in equilibrium.
 When limited by control deflection this is known as a 'trim limit'.
-In principle trim limits could determine the permissible forwards and rearwards shift of the centre of gravity, but usually it is only the forward cg limit which is determined by the available control, the aft limit is usually dictated by stability.
+In principle trim limits could determine the permissible forwards and rearwards shift of the center of gravity, but usually it is only the forward cg limit which is determined by the available control, the aft limit is usually dictated by stability.

 In a missile context 'trim limit' more usually refers to the maximum angle of attack, and hence lateral acceleration which can be generated.